utkarshdubey/silhouette/README.md

 // You can pass your own data from fetch() requests as well. const names = ["Tom Clancy", "Robin Hood", "William Henry"];

-// Store avatars in an array since they are base64 const avatars = []
+// Store avatar urls in array
+const avatars = []

 // Loop through the names and call generateAvatar() to generate the avatar.